Secure CheckoutPersonal information is secured with SSL technology.

 Stefanie M. Colombo

-4. Physiological performance in aquaculture: Using physiology to define optimal conditions for growth
+3. Physiological performance in aquaculture: Using physiology to help define optimal conditions for growth and environmental tolerance

-9. Genetic modification of fish for aquaculture: Phenotypic and physiological responses
+7. Genetic modification of growth in fish species used in aquaculture: Phenotypic and physiological responses

 Fish Physiology, Volume 38 in this ongoing series, examines how the inherent potential of fish to express traits of economic value can be realized through aquaculture.
 Topics covered include the regulation of the reproductive cycle of captive fish, shifting carnivorous fish towards plant-based diets, defining the challenges, opportunities and optimal conditions for growth under intensive culture (including in Recirculating Aquaculture Systems), enhancing immune function and fish health during culture, identifying and managing maladaptive physiological responses to aquaculture stressors, establishing welfare guidelines for farmed fish, phenotypic and physiological responses to genetic modification, Zebrafish as a research tool, and the aquaculture of air-breathing fish.